Season 1897/98

 A week later, Queen's Park met Ayr FC at Hampden Park in a one-sided match described as a complete farce.
 Queen's romped to a 9-0 victory.
 According to The Scottish Referee, Bob McColl scored seven of the goals, with Hugh Butler and Robert Lambie getting the other two.
 The North British Daily Mail opted for McColl (6), Butler (2) and Lambie.

 On Saturday 18 December, Queen's Park met Rangers in a friendly match at Ibrox Park before a crowd of about 5,500.
 Rangers were without six of their usual starting eleven.
-Peter Turnbull gave the home side the lead in five minutes.
+Peter Turnbull gave the home side the lead in five minutes when by all accounts yards offside.
 Ten minutes later, Bob McColl equalised with a thunderous shot.
 Shortly afterwards, Robert Lambie was injured and could take no further part in the game.
 Tommy Hyslop put Rangers back into the lead but Dyke Berry drew the sides level before half-time.
 Queen's Park's ten men had most of the game in the second half and Dyke Berry had a goal controversially ruled out for offside.
 However, the only goal of the half was scored by Turnbull of Rangers and Queen's suffered an unlucky defeat.

 The Spiders were in Paisley on Christmas Day facing Abercorn at Underwood Park.
 The home side did more of the early attacking but it was Queen's Park who took the lead in 35 minutes with a Bob McColl long drive.
 A minute later, the lead was doubled.
 It is unclear if Hugh Butler was the scorer or if it was a Newbigging own goal.
 After the break, Queen's swept into a 5-0 lead with further goals from David Wilson (2) and Dyke Berry.
 John "Sailor" Hunter then pulled two goals back for Abercorn but, just on time, Hugh Butler sealed a 6-2 victory for Queen's Park.
 On the same afternoon, Kenny Anderson and James Allison turned out for Glasgow in a 9-3 win over Southern Counties League in Dumfries.